junglesta/wherenodoctor/_posts/2016-01-01-30-who-is-the-village-health-worker.md

   - Schoolchildren can share what they learn with their parents;

-  - Shopkeepers can find out about the correct use of medicines they sell and give sensible advice and warning to buyers (see p.
-338);
+  - Shopkeepers can find out about the correct use of medicines they sell and give sensible advice and warning to buyers (see [page 338](#page-338));

   - Midwives can counsel parents about the importance of eating well during pregnancy, breastfeeding, and family planning.